matiasandina/commutator/README.md

-This folder contains the files to print and assemble a commutator for electrophysiology using a 16 channel Intan headstage.
+This repository contains the files to print and assemble a commutator for electrophysiology using a 16 channel Intan headstage.

 There are two options for the electronic configuration: